-Mr. Speaker, following 17th Ordinary Summit of the EAC Heads of State directive to the Partner States to commence the issuance of the New International East African electronic Passport and phase out the old generation Machine Readable National Passports by 31st December.
-2018, I am happy to report that the Republic of Kenya commenced the issuance of the same with effect from 1st September 2017 and ceased the issuance and production of ordinary and national machine readable passports.
-The United Republic of Tanzania launched the commencement of issuance of the EAC e-Passport on 31st January 2018, and rolled out the new EA e-Passport to replace the existing national machine readable EA and national passports.
+80.Mr.
+Speaker, following 17th Ordinary Summit of the EAC Heads of State directive to the Partner States to commence the issuance of the New International East African electronic Passport and phase out the old generation Machine Readable National Passports by 31st December, 2018, I am happy to report that the Republic of Kenya commenced the issuance of the same with effect from 1st September 2017 and ceased the issuance and production of ordinary and national machine readable passports.
+The United Republic of Tanzania launched the commencement of issuance of the EA e-Passport on 31st January 2018, and rolled out the new EA e-Passport to replace the existing national machine readable EA and national passports.
 The 37th Meeting of the Council of Ministers held on 8th May 2018 directed the remaining four Partner States namely; the Republics of Burundi, Rwanda, Uganda and South Sudan to commence the issuance of the e-Passport by 31st August 2018.
-(Applause)

-In the FY 2018/2019 budget, some funds will be used to coordinate activities of internationalization of the East African epassport and the phase out of the old generation national passports; infrastructure and connectivity of the epassport and development of the EAC e-Immigration Policy.
+81.In the FY 2018/2019 budget, some funds will be used to coordinate activities of internationalization of the East African e- Passport and the phase out of the old generation national passports; infrastructure and connectivity of the e-passport and development of the EAC e- Immigration policy.

-b) Labour/Employment sub-sector
+Labour/Employment sub-sector

-Mr. Speaker, you will recall that under Regulation 6 (9) of the Free Movement of Workers Regulations and Regulation 6(5) of the Right of Residence Regulations, the Council is expected to harmonize the classification of Entry/Work/Residence Permits, Form, Fees, and Procedures.
+82.Mr.
+Speaker, you will recall that under Regulation 6 (9) of the Free Movement of Workers Regulations and Regulation 6 (5) of the Right of Residence Regulations, the Council is harmonize classification the expected of to Entry/Work/Residence Permits, Form, Fees, and Procedures.
 So far, the EAC Application Form for Entry/Work/Residence Permit was completed and adopted by the 35th Meeting of the Council of Ministers.
-The process of of classification harmonization of Entry/Work/Residence Fees, finalization of the Application for Special Pass Form, and inclusion of health data in the existing Entry/Arrival Immigration Card is still work in progress.
-Some of the funds contained in the budget for FY 2018/19 will be utilised to accomplish the aforementioned pending assignment.
+The process of harmonization of classification of Entry/Work/Residence Fees, finalization of the Application for Special Pass Form, and inclusion of health data in the existing Entry/Arrival Immigration Card is still work in progress.
+Some of the funds contained in the budget for FY 2018/19 will be utilized to accomplish the aforementioned pending assignment.

-Mr. Speaker, the Secretariat has been working in collaboration with the International Labour Organization (ILO), since the signing of their MoU in 2001.
-Therefore, considering the changed circumstances over the years, in the world of work, a revised MoU was signed between the Secretary General and the ILO Country Director, Dar-es-Salaam office on 9th May 2018.

-In the FY 2018/19, some of the budgeted funds will be utilized in the joint implementation of the activities contained in the MoU such as finalization of the EAC Labour Migration Policy; development of a joint programme for the exchange of young workers; review of the draft Council directive on Social Security and monitoring activities for finalization of the East African Manpower survey.
+- 83.Mr.
+Speaker, the Secretariat has been working in collaboration with the International Labor Organization (ILO), since the signing of their MoU in 2001.
+Therefore, considering the changed circumstances over the years, in the world of work, a revised MoU was signed between the Secretary General and the ILO Country Director, Dar es Salam office on 9th May 2018. - 84.In the FY 2018/19, some of the budgeted funds will be utilized in the joint implementation of the activities contained in the MoU such as finalization of the EAC Labor Migration Policy; development of a joint programme for the exchange of young workers; review of the draft Council directive on Social Security and monitoring activities for finalization of the East African Manpower survey.